-A. Heated sheet in clamp frame.
-B. The mold is forced into the sheet to a depth that forms a seal around the periphery.
+- A. Heated sheet in clamp frame. - B. The mold is forced into the sheet to a depth that forms a seal around the periphery.
 Vacuum is then applied to form the part.

+3. Vacuum/Snap-Back Forming
-- Heated sheet in clamp frame.

-Position vacuum chamber to heated sheet to form seal.
+- A. Heated sheet in clamp frame. - B. Position vacuum chamber to heated sheet to form seal.
 Apply vacuum to form bubble to predetermined height.

-Insert mold into heated/prectretched sheet to form seal.
-Air control relieves vacuum in preform vacuum chamb
+C. Insert mold into heated/prestretched sheet to form seal.
+Air control relieves vacuum in preform vacuum chamber.
 Apply vacuum to mold to form part.

+- A. Heated sheet in clamping frame. - B. Position pressure chamber into heated sheet to form seal.
+Apply pressure to prestretched sheet to controlled height. - C. Insert mold into prestretched bubble at a controlled rate.
+Insert to depth required to form a seal.